scholzie/tiller/README.md

 # Requirements
 To run these tools you will need a few things:
-## A bucket for secrets.
+### A bucket for secrets.
 A "secret bucket".
 Create an S3 bucket (with versioning, preferably) to store secrets in.

 These secrets will include:
 - the active tfstate, to maintain state between terraform runs by different people
 - a backup of tfstate, tagged with the user who created it, environment, and date.
-This is nice to have if the world explodes and our single tfstate can't be trusted to be the truth anymore.
+This is nice to have if the world explodes and the aforementioned tfstate can't be trusted to be the truth anymore.
 - Chef's validation.pem file

-Because of the sensitive nature of this data, access to this bucket should be tighly controlled.
+*NB: Because of the sensitive nature of this data, access to this bucket should be tighly controlled.*

-## A good sense of humor
+### A good sense of humor
 Because it probably won't work the first time.

 # Use